pyronear/pyro-vision/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the CeCILL and AGPLv3 Licenses.
 See `LICENSE` for more information.